Cohere Text Generation Tutorial

 4# Generate the response

-"Hi everyone, my name is [Your Name] and I'm thrilled to join Co1t today as part of the team, and I look forward to contributing my skills and ideas to drive innovation and success!"
+"Hi everyone, my name is [Your Name], and I am thrilled to join the Co1t team today as a [Your Role], eager to contribute my skills and ideas to the company's growth and success!"

 All our prompts so far use what is called zero-shot prompting, which means that provide instruction without any example.
 But in many cases, it is extremely helpful to provide examples to the model to guide its response.
 This is called few-shot prompting.